Top Ten Christmas Destinations

 If you are going abroad to do your Christmas shopping, check out our guide to the 'Best Shopping Destinations in Europe'.

-It seems that fewer and fewer people are deciding to move to Spain these days.
-It also appears that many ex pats are deciding to head back from Spain to their home countries.
-At Send My Bag we think that Spain still has so much to offer those looking to move abroad and have put together the top ten reasons to move to Spain as a reminder of what makes Spain great.
+You may be wondering why you should move to Spain, since it seems that fewer and fewer people are deciding to move there these days.
+It also appears that many ex pats are heading back from Spain to their home countries.
+At Send My Bag we believe that Spain still has plenty to offer those wanting to move abroad for a better life.
+We have put together the top ten reasons to move to Spain as a reminder of what makes Spain so great.